Mikej81/xcshowmap-extension/README.md

 ## 📋 Usage Instructions

 ### Prerequisites

-- Access to F5 Distributed Cloud (Volterra) console
+- Access to F5 Distributed Cloud console
 - Valid credentials for the console
 - Load balancers configured in your namespace